hynek/structlog/docs/standard-library.rst

         cache_logger_on_first_use=True,
     )

-(if you're still runnning Python 2, replace :class:`~structlog.processors.UnicodeDecoder` through :class:`~structlog.processors.UnicodeEncoder`)
+(If you're still runnning Python 2, replace :class:`~structlog.processors.UnicodeDecoder` through :class:`~structlog.processors.UnicodeEncoder`.)

 To make your program behave like a proper `12 factor app`_ that outputs only JSON to ``stdout``, configure the ``logging`` module like this::